haietza/moodle-local_covidcohort/README.md

 * Upload a CSV file of usernames on which to have the desired action performed.
 Usernames should be in a single column with no column header.

 ## General usage
-* The user tour will reset once per day at 3:05am (so it will display again on the Dashboard).
+* The user tour will reset 4 times per day, every 2 hours between 8am and 4pm (so it will display again on the Dashboard).
 This schedule can be configured under Site administration > Server > Tasks > Scheduled tasks > Reset COVID cohort user tour.
 * The assignment of users to the cohort is an ad hoc task, so it will run with the next scheduled cron.